 If you have an employee who is off sick for at least four consecutive days, but who does not qualify for SSP, you must complete form SSP1 and give it to them within 7 days of them notifying sickness.
 They can then claim Employment and Support Allowance (ESA) from their local Jobcentre Plus.

-There is no compulsory national service in United Kingdom.
+There is no compulsory national service in the United Kingdom.

-An important legislation change is now in effect for any employers who provide benefits to their employees, and who either report these on forms P11D at the end of the tax year, or who currently tax these benefits through the payroll.
+There was an important legislation change for any employers who provide benefits to their employees, and who either report these on forms P11D at the end of the tax year, or who previously taxed these benefits through the payroll.

 If you intend to payroll benefits and expenses, or if you are doing so already, you must now register them with HM Revenue and Customs (HMRC) using the online Payrolling Benefits in Kind (PBIK) service.
 If you use this service and payroll benefits and expenses, you will not have to report them on a P11D.
 Any unofficial payrolling of benefits schemes (private medical benefit etc.) can no longer be used, and approval for these schemes is now required.
-From the 2016/2017 tax year, HMRC no longer accepts informal reports of employee benefits, sometimes referred to as lists.
+As of the 2016/2017 tax year, HMRC stopped accepting informal reports of employee benefits, sometimes referred to as lists.

 If you have previously been payrolling these benefits informally, you can continue to do so but you must still report them on a P11D.

-From the start of the 2017/18 tax year, you can choose to account for the tax on the benefits In kind, (BiKs) you provide to your employees through PAYE each payday.
+You can choose to account for the tax on the Benefits in Kind, (BiKs) you provide to your employees through PAYE each payday.

 You will need to register before 6th April to start payrolling for the following tax year.
 This is because HMRC will need to amend your employees’ tax codes in advance to remove any BiKs previously included.